 - Recommend and approve all promotions, retentions, special hires, tenure decisions, and new appointments to the faculty

 Other University Involvement

-- Represent institutions at community and campus events, in meetings with other institution personnel, and during accreditation processes.
+- Represent the institution at community and campus events, in meetings with other institution personnel, and during accreditation processes

-A Ph.D. or other terminal degree from a regionally accredited college or university and a strong record of progressively more responsible higher education administrative experience in senior academic leadership roles at regionally accredited institutions are required.
-The candidate must have a distinguished record of teaching, scholarship, service, and student engagement.
+Qualifications - A Ph.D. or other terminal degree from a regionally accredited college or university and a strong record of progressively responsible higher education administrative experience in senior academic leadership roles at regionally accredited institutions are required.
+The candidate must have a distinguished record of teaching, research and scholarship, service, and student engagement.

 Extensive expertise in program and curriculum development, program review and enhancement, continuous quality improvement processes, and budget and fiscal management is required.